 In order to undertake significant acquisitions or projects of development and value enhancement within our portfolio, the Group relies in part on funding from the UK and USA property finance market.
 At present our experience shows that suitable finance can be obtained on acceptable terms.
 Nevertheless any reduction in the availability of finance for property at an acceptable cost and for an appropriate period would adversely affect the Group's ability to undertake acquisitions and major schemes of redevelopment and refurbishment.
+We are at an advanced stage of negotiating new facilities which will enable us to repay existing facilities totalling £275 million which expire in the first quarter of 2024.

-- Monitoring funding trends and the development of banking regulations - Sustaining relationships with our principal financing partners, both banks and also other lending institutions - Securing term finance facilities to meet our foreseeable requirements - Ensuring that the maturities of major loan arrangements are spread over a period of years - Continuing to seek to use financial instruments to fix or cap interest rates
+- Ensuring that the properties which we invest in are, in our opinion, likely to maintain their value - Monitoring funding trends and the development of banking regulations - Sustaining relationships with our principal financing partners, both banks and also other lending institutions - Securing term finance facilities to meet our foreseeable requirements - Ensuring that the maturities of major loan arrangements are spread over a period of years - Continuing to seek to use financial instruments to fix or cap interest rates